 |Domestic Full Fee Paying – Indicative First Year Fee||$12,708.00|

-The indicative first-year fee is an approximate cost of enrolling in four units in one academic year.
-Your actual fees may vary, depending on the units that you select to study and the number of units you study per term.
-You can view unit fees in the Cost Per Unit table.
+The fees listed are indicative only and based on enrolling in a full-time study load.
+Your actual fees may vary depending on the units you select and the number you study per term.
 Fees are reviewed annually and are subject to change.
+Understanding your fees